JBris/docker-clickhouse-postgres/README.md

-# docker-doris-postgres
+# docker-clickhouse-postgres

- Docker setup for Doris and Postgres
+Docker setup for ClickHouse and Postgres